-Machining times in a complex seven-station drilling unit have been reduced by more than 40 per cent after Optidrive E3 variable frequency drives (VFD) were introduced into the process.
+Machining times in a complex multi-station drilling unit have been reduced by more than 40 per cent after Optidrive E3 variable frequency drives (VFD) were introduced into the process.

 Jafs Machines of Colombia produces a range of products for manufacturers of machined components.
 These include its Octo-Drilling Machine which has one main turret and then seven workstations that can be used simultaneously.

 The machine allows simultaneous machining of components via seven individually controlled spindles within the turret.
 In addition to drilling, some of the spindles tools need to thread components meaning reversible movement is also required.